-Cabinet Armengaud & Guerlain, founded in 1993, is a law firm fully specialised in intellectual property (patents, trademarks, designs and models, and copyright) and the related issues of unfair competition, consumer law, advertising rights (particularly comparative advertising) and the Internet.
-Reflecting its well-recognised expertise, the firm has worked with a wide variety of French and international clients, from artists and inventors to blue-chip companies, governments and state-owned enterprises.
+Cabinet Armengaud & Guerlain, founded in 1993, is a law firm fully specialised in intellectual property (patents, trademarks, designs and models, and copyright) and the related issues of unfair competition, consumer law, advertising rights (particularly comparative advertising), and the Internet.
+Reflecting its well-recognised expertise, the firm has worked with a wide variety of French and international clients, from artists and inventors to blue-chip companies, governments, and state-owned enterprises.
+In addition to French, the firm's daily working languages include English and Spanish.